fastai/fastai-nbstripout/README.md

 # fastai-nbstripout

-A much faster version of nbstripout
+A much faster version of nbstripout, and autotrust notebooks local git configuration

 ## About